csunibo/csunibo.github.io/content/en/home/intro.md

 ---

 This is _CSUnibo_'s new home page! <br>
-Were you looking for the old one?
-It was improved on [risorse.students.cs.unibo.it](https://risorse.students.cs.unibo.it).

 On this page you can find links for our projects, as well as information on our community.